 Lose yourself in Terry Pratchett's Discworld, then get your bearings with a multitude of marvellous maps and companion books!

-In other words, the rewrites will continue until the writer is happy.
-But right now, I can see the end of the tunnel and there’s daylight on the other side.
+Long story short, the rewrites are continuing but I can see the end of the tunnel and there’s daylight on the other side.